Featured Tea: Chaga Tea

 Allow the water to come to a boil, then turn off the burner and remove the pot from the stove.
 One tea bag will effectively brew 8 ounces of water.
 For a single cup, select your favorite mug, pour the water, then add the tea bag.
 Otherwise, add one tea bag per cup to the teapot.

-Steeping time will depend on the type of tea: tea leaves usually take 4-8 minutes, while herbal teas may take 5-10.
-Feel free to adjust the steep time according to your taste (Bear in mind that some herbal teas are naturally light in flavor, regardless of steep time).
-Once steeping has finished, remove and dispose of the tea bags, then add any accents you prefer.
+Steeping time will depend on the type of tea: tea leaves usually take 2-4 minutes, while herbal teas may take 4-8 minutes for a proper steep.
+Feel free to adjust the steep time according to your taste.
+(Bear in mind that some herbal teas are naturally light in flavor, regardless of steep time.)
+Once steeping has finished, remove and dispose of the tea bags, then add any other ingredients you prefer.
 Honey, sugar, lemon, milk and cinnamon are all common additions to a delicious cup of tea.
 Experiment and find what works best for you!

 More Helpful Teatime Tips